sanandnarayan/codeanand.com/posts/ikigai/ikigai.md

 templateKey: blog-post
 ---

 The Okinawan Way of Life has 5 aspects to it.
-Warm people, Blissful work, light diet & movement, stoic attitude.
+Warm people, Blissful work, light food & movement, stoic attitude.

 ## Moai - Community
 - Surround yourself with great friends, friends are the best medicine, there for confiding worries over a good chat, sharing stories that brighten your day, getting advice, having fun!!
 Living!